-- Attacks which originate outside the University will be reported to the appropriate service provider by the Chief Information Security Officer if of sufficient seriousness to warrant action on their part.
+- damaging behavior.
+Repeated attacks will result in escalation to policy regarding incidents having long term and/or major damage. - Attacks which originate outside the University will be reported to the appropriate service provider by the Chief Information Security Officer if of sufficient seriousness to warrant action on their part.
 The service provider will be given detail regarding the attack in order that the attacker may be dealt with according to the service provider's terms of use.
 It is not economically feasible for the University to pursue additional action against attackers (or their service provider) for minor problems. - When the source of a minor attack cannot be determined, because of a lack of evidence or because of faulty evidence, then it is in the best interest of the University to close the issue.
 (Evidence may be in the form of system recording (log) facilities, monitors, cache files, program dumps, network traces, disk storage media, etc.)

-Long Term Attack and/or with Major Damage:
+Long Term Attack and/or with Major Damage

-- In consultation with the Chief Information Security Officer, once the entity responsible for the system or network determines that an attack is of "major" consequence or damage, or the attack continues for a long duration (on-going or greater than one day), operational steps must be taken to preserve evidence.
-Major damage might be a loss (or corruption) of institutional data, an extended outage of a critical service or application, or other high-impact/high-cost damage. - An on-going attack originating inside the University will be reported to appropriate campus service providers as soon as it is detected.
-If needed, that group will perform tracing through network analysis to pinpoint the source of the attack.
-Alternatively, if the attack is detected through networking analysis, it will be reported to the Chief Information Security Officer and the entity responsible for the system as soon as possible after its detection. - If the source of the attack was outside of the University, ITS service providers will perform tracing through network analysis with the cooperation of the University's Internet Service Providers, and/or other external service providers.
-When external service providers are involved, an appropriately high problem severity level and rapid escalation procedures will be observed in order to trace the attack source and reach a resolution quickly. - The Chief Information Security Officer will inform the University Chief Information Officer (CIO) of the attack in a timely manner.
-The appropriate judicial representative(s) will also be informed, based on the source of an attack that originates inside the University.
+- In consultation with the Chief Information Security Officer, once the entity responsible for the system or network determines that an attack is of "major" consequence or damage, or the attack continues for a long duration (ongoing or greater than one day), operational steps must be taken to preserve evidence.
+Major damage might be a loss (or corruption) of institutional data, an extended outage of a critical service or application, or other high-impact/high-cost damage. - An on-going attack originating inside the University will be reported appropriate campus service providers as soon as it is detected.
+If needed, there are not appropriate campus service providers as soon as it is detected.

+group will perform tracing through network analysis to pinpoint the source of the attack.
+Alternatively, if the attack is detected through networking analysis, it will be reported to the Chief Information Security Officer and the entity responsible for the system as soon as possible after its detection.